 Colombian M-5 (Migrant – Category 5) work visas are for expats and foreign nationals that are seeking employment in Colombia.

-Because of the changes cited above, we’ve put together a comprehensive guide on how to get a work visa in Colombia for expats in 2020.
+We’ve put together a comprehensive guide on how to get a work visa in Colombia for expats in 2022.

 Let’s get into it.

 How do I Apply for a Colombian Work Visa?